KVM switch: Types

-Dedicated Dynamic device mapping USB console port(s) work with all USB-HID (including keyboard and mouse) and maintain the connected devices' special functions and characteristics to each connected/targeted system.
-This class of KVM switch overcomes the frustrating limitations of an Emulated USB Class KVM by emulating the true characters of the connected devices to all the computers simultaneously.
-This means that you can now use the extra function keys, wheels, buttons, and controls that are commonly found on modern keyboards and mice.
+Dedicated Dynamic Device Mapping USB console port(s) work with all USB-HID (including keyboard and mouse) and maintain the connected devices' special functions and characteristics to each connected/targeted system.
+This class of KVM switch overcomes the frustrating limitations of an Emulated USB Class KVM by emulating the true characteristics of the connected devices to all the computers simultaneously.
+This means that it is now possible to use the extra function keys, wheels, buttons, and controls that are commonly found on modern keyboards and mice.